mkhairi/jquery-datatables/README.md

 ```

-or if you using bootstrap
+or if you using css framework

 ```
-rails g jquery:datatables:install bootstrap
+rails g jquery:datatables:install bootstrap4

 ```